-In this guide, we’ll bring you through some of the core mid to -long-term benefits of embracing solar energy to help reduce carbon emissions and protect our environment whilst dramatically reducing your energy bills.
+In this guide, we’ll bring you through some of the core mid to -long-term benefits of embracing solar energy to dramatically reduce your energy bills while helping to reduce carbon emissions and protect our environment.

 Solar power is the energy converted from sunlight into usable electricity.

 Sunlight is harnessed directly through the use of solar panels.
 Solar panels are made up of transparent photovoltaic (PV) glass as well as PV cells which are responsible for converting sunlight into electricity.

 The sun’s power can also be harnessed as thermal energy via the use of concentrators and reflectors.
 Energy harnessed through solar panels can then be used to provide electricity for homes, farms and businesses of all sizes nationwide.

 Thermal energy has various everyday uses like heating your home during cold weather or heating water with solar energy instead of traditional gas boiler and immersion systems.
 Other popular applications of solar energy include things like powering security and lighting systems, electrifying fences, and aerating garden ponds.

 This next section is quite complicated so bear with us!

 Once fitted, the solar panels on your roof are connected to an inverter and in some cases a battery.

 When sunlight hits the solar panels, electronic flow is activated in individual solar panels and the resulting electric current is referred to as direct current (DC).
 The electricity used to light our homes, charge electronic devices and electric vehicles, is usually in alternating current form (AC).